 During our first vacation at Capitol Reef, my husband and I hiked an eight-mile trail in a dry wash between steep cliffs and didn’t see another person.

 One afternoon we picked apples in an orchard that had been planted by settlers in the 1880s.
 (This is allowed.
 The park service keeps ladders propped up against the trees to encourage visitors to enjoy the fruit.)
 Rob and I had a picnic in the orchard and as I munched on an apple, I thought about the people who planted the trees.

 I bought a few books at the Visitor Center and learned that the first white homesteaders were believed to be Nels Johnson and his brother John.
 A few other families trickled in and settled on the floor of the canyon where Sulphur Creek and Fremont River converged.
 Eventually, they named the town Junction.
 (The name was changed later to Fruita.)
 By the late 1880s, there were eight families.

-Historical evidence indicates they were Latter-day Saints of Jesus Christ (LDS).
+Historical evidence indicates they were members of the Church of Jesus Christ of Latter-day Saints (LDS).
 Yet, Junction was different from many other remote towns in Utah settled by the LDS.
 Junction didn’t have a wardhouse, the families didn’t build their cabins close to one another but were scattered along the creek and river, and none of the men served as a bishop.